j-ew-s/study-dotnet-redis-cache/README.md

                 o.Configuration = "127.0.0.1:6379";
             });
 ```
 > I set the default port for Redis connection.
-Ypu may need to change it to your own connection.
+You may need to change it to your own connection.

 ##### API/Controller/BlogPostsController.cs